 Years of Experience

-Survey participants who have worked at American Cancer Society (ACS) for between five and 10 years earn about $57K per year on average.
-Workers who have been with the company for more than one year but less than five can make $41K annually on average.
-The largest fraction of American Cancer Society (ACS) people (41 percent) have been working for 10-19 years and earn $67K per year on average.
+Average pay is approximately $56K annually for those with five to nine years of experience.
+Workers who have been with the company for more than one year but less than five can make around $41K per year on average.
+The largest fraction of American Cancer Society (ACS) people (42 percent) have been working for 10-19 years and earn $68K annually on average.

 Certifications and Degrees